 So, is a Policy Based Network the end of all Shadow IT problems?

 Of course not.
 Shadow IT is a complex and fast evolving challenge and the first priority is to develop policies to deal with it that are appropriate to the way your organization works.
 As with IT security, an appropriate policy is one that not only provides the right level of stability and manageability, but also allows people to do what they need to do for optimal business.

 Given company policies approaching that ideal, then it makes a lot of sense to build those policies into the network in the manner described – especially as it retains full flexibility to update those policies centrally across the whole organization.

 This is achieved not by a forklift upgrade of the whole network, nor by adding a lot of extra boxes, but simply by using switches that take intelligence to the network edge, sharing a common operating system designed specifically to support Policy Based Networking.
 This does a great deal to simplify the challenges of mobility and BYOD; it can to some extent help to police rogue application usage – maybe linking switches with an Intruder Prevention System as well as the authentication server – but it can only achieve as much as corporate policies and ingenuity will allow.

 The IT Department is now relieved of the need to play the heavy handed policing role, because the network itself not only determines the level of access but also serves legitimate users well by providing simpler, more flexible connection.

 While not the ultimate solution, Policy Based Networking makes light of these shadows.
 It really is the best way forward.

 Extremee Networks addresses a wide range of customers with wired and wireless network infrastructures.
-From corporate enterprises such as manufacturers, retailers, financial institutions, utilities and healthcare organizations, to large universities and K-12 school districts to federal and local goverments worldwide. ...
+From corporate enterprises such as manufacturers, retailers, financial institutions, utilities and healthcare organizations, to large universities and K-12 school districts to federal and local goverments worldwide.
+To complement its products, Extreme Networks provides ...
 Read more »